Everything you need to know about cycling to campus

 Whether you haven’t used your bike for years or use it daily, it’s important to make sure it’s well maintained and safe to use.

 Make sure to regularly check your brakes, tyre pressure, headset and lights.
 If you want to learn how to maintain your bike, come along to one of our monthly Bike Maintenance 101 sessions held in the Bike Hub.
-Please find more information and registration on our Eventbrite.
+Please find more information and registration on our events page.
 For cycle maintenance tips and links to useful maintenance videos visit the Bike Hub webpage.
 CityConnect also offer bike maintenance lessons.

 If you find yourself in need of tools, you can find bike maintenance stations near bike racks around campus.
 Or head to the Bike Hub during opening hours to make use of the tools and facilities there, with the added bonus of expert advice (and occasionally a packet of biscuits) close to hand!